graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/custom_codelet.rst

 The arguments are:

-* graph - the poplar graph into which to add tensors and vertices.
+:graph: the poplar graph into which to add tensors and vertices.
-* inputs - a vector of poplar tensors which are inputs to the operation.
+:inputs: a vector of poplar tensors which are inputs to the operation.
-* outputs - a vector into which to store the outputs of the operation.
+:outputs: a vector into which to store the outputs of the operation.
 The vector will contain zero entries when the `Build` function is called.
+:debugPrefix:
-* debugPrefix - the debug name that has been given to the operation in the TensorFlow graph.
+  the debug name that has been given to the operation in the TensorFlow graph.

 The shared object file can optionally contain an undecorated symbol `IsElementWise`, which indicates whether the custom operation is element-wise.